TonioGela/blog/content/just.en.md

 slug="just"
 language="en"
 [extra]
-description = "Fast, well designed and documented command-line tool written in Rust.
-Handy way to save and run project-specific commands that features colored output."
+description = "Fast, well designed and well documented command-line tool written in Rust.
+Handy way to save and run project-specific commands that features colored output, variadic arguments, custom interpreters and much more."
 +++

 OMG, the blog is live! :scream: And this is the first article! :scream: